dereuromark/cakephp-queue/docs/README.md

 ### Notes
 `<TaskName>` may either be the complete classname (eg. QueueExample) or the shorthand without the leading "Queue" (e.g. Example).

-Also note that you dont need to add the type ("Task"): `cake Queue.Queue add SpecialExample` for QueueSpecialExampleTask.
+Also note that you dont need to add the type ("Task"): `bin/cake queue add SpecialExample` for QueueSpecialExampleTask.

 Custom tasks should be placed in src/Shell/Task.
 Tasks should be named `QueueSomethingTask.php` and implement a "QueueSomethingTask", keeping CakePHP naming conventions intact.
 Custom tasks should extend the `QueueTask` class (you will need to include this at the top of your custom task file: `use Queue\Shell\Task\QueueTask;`).